 Diamond coated end mills are among the most advanced cutting tools available for precision machining, offering exceptional wear resistance, extended tool life, and high performance when machining abrasive and non-ferrous materials.
 By combining a carbide substrate with a specialised Diamond Coating, these tools deliver superior cutting efficiency, improved surface finish, and significantly longer service life compared to conventional coated milling cutters.

-Unlike polycrystalline Diamond (PCD Diamond End Mills), which use brazed diamond cutting edges, diamond coated end mills feature a uniform coating applied directly to the tool surface.
-This allows for greater design flexibility, making them ideal for complex geometries, smaller cutting diameters, and intricate machining applications.
+Unlike PCD Diamond End Mills, which use brazed polycrystalline diamond cutting edges, diamond coated end mills have a uniform coating applied directly to the tool surface.
+This allows greater flexibility in tool design and makes them well suited to smaller cutting diameters, more complex geometries, and intricate milling applications.

-Diamond coated milling cutters are best suited for machining abrasive, non-ferrous, and composite materials where conventional carbide tools experience rapid wear.
-Ideal applications include:
+Diamond coated end mills are best suited to abrasive non-ferrous and composite materials where conventional carbide tools experience rapid wear.
+Common materials include:

-Composite materials are highly abrasive due to embedded fibres, which can quickly wear down standard carbide tools.
-Diamond coated end mills significantly extend tool life while reducing fibre pull-out, delamination, and edge damage.
+Composite materials such as CFRP and GFRP are highly abrasive due to embedded fibres.
+Diamond coated end mills help reduce fibre pull-out, delamination, and edge damage while extending tool life.

 Selecting the correct diamond coated end mill requires consideration of several important dimensional and performance factors.